21 genera

 Flowers: April-August

-Distribution: Sparingly introduced to lowlands of western Washington; Washington south to California; southeastern U.S.
+Distribution: Sparingly introduced to lowlands of west of the Cascades crest in Washington; Washington to California; also in the southeastern U.S.

 Habitat: Roadsides, fields, urbanized settings, and other disturbed areas.